shondy/HB-lightbulb/readme.md

 # Lightbulb

 Lightbulb is a collaboration application for sharing and discussing project ideas.
-With lightbulb users can create project ideas, add comments and votes to project ideas, receive notifications about added comments to their ideas, search for certain ideas.
+With Lightbulb users can look through project ideas and comments to them, search and sort project ideas.
+Authorized users can also create project ideas, add comments and vote for project ideas, receive email notifications about added comments to their ideas.

 ## Deployment
 https://ridethrift.herokuapp.com/